austinsc/react-gooey/docs/forms/form-modal.md

     title: {
       type: "string",
       title: "Title",
-      default: "A new task"
+      default: "A new task",
+      description: "This is a bit of help text just for you."
     },
     done: {
       type: "boolean",
       title: "Done?",
       default: false
     }
-  }
-}

-// uiSchema
-{
-  title: {
-    'ui:placeholder': "A new task"
   }
 }
 ```